The City of Garretson is hiring for a Branch Pile Attendant!

 Garretson City Hall will have limited hours next week Tuesday 6-10 through Friday 6-13.
 The office will be open from 8am until 12pm while employees are gone for training.
 We will still have some access to phone calls and emails.

+Unfortunately, the Garretson Pool will not be opening at this time due to unexpected mechanical issues.
 We apologize for the inconvenience and appreciate your patience as we work to get everything up and running as soon as possible.
 Stay tuned for updates—we're eager to welcome everyone back to the water soon!
+Thank you for understanding!

 Water has been restored in areas around the school.
 Thank you for your patience!